-I thank the Minister for coming to the House to take this.
+I thank the Minister for coming to the House to take this matter.
 The lack of secondary school places in Rush and Skerries is a huge concern for parents.
 Fingal is one of the fastest growing parts of the country, if not in Europe.
-We have a very large young population and this is not changing but is likely to rise.
-We found ourselves with the extraordinary situation where children in both villages, or towns as they are now with a population in excess of 10,000 each, cannot be guaranteed a place in their own secondary school in their own town.
+It has a very large young population and this is not changing, rather it is likely to rise.
+We find ourselves in the extraordinary situation where children in both villages, or towns as they are now with a population in excess of 10,000 each, cannot be guaranteed a place in the secondary school in their own town.

-We have known that this growth has been taking place and that more houses are planned, yet here we are in this situation.
-For the next five years, St. Joseph's will have to limit the intake of new students to 120 when it is getting in excess of 200 applications.
+We have known that this growth has been taking place and that more houses are planned, yet we are in this situation.
+For the next five years, St. Joseph's secondary school will have to limit the intake of new students to 120 when it is receiving in excess of 200 applications.
 Some 89% of the 102 on the waiting list are from Rush.
-The trend will continue for at least five years, as I said.
+As I said, the trend will continue for at least five years.
 There are not alternatives in the immediate area.

-Skerries community college has encountered the same problem, as I pointed out.
-We are getting emails from frantic, worried parents in Skerries who cannot get their kids into school in their own town.
+As I pointed dout, Skerries community college has encountered the same problem.
+We are receiving emails from frantic, worried parents in Skerries who cannot get their kids into school in their own town.
 This never happened before.
-This problem has been highlighted in the local newspaper, the Skerries News, and it is causing turmoil.
+The problem has been highlighted in the local newspaper, the Skerries News, and it is causing turmoil.
 People are very worried and we need to have this new emergency accommodation put in place as soon as possible to give people some certainty.
 They do not know where they are going to send their kids next year and that is not good enough.
 The community college has planning permission for a permanent extension of five classrooms and other key facilities granted by Fingal County Council in 2017.

 This problem is not going away.
-We need to get this temporary accommodation put in place in Rush, we need the prefabs for Skerries community college, and we need an outline of the future for both of these schools.
+We need to get this temporary accommodation put in place in Rush; we need the prefabs for Skerries community college and we need an outline of the future for both schools.
 This problem is only going to get worse.
-We have the best of teachers giving the best of education to our young people, preparing them for the world, in surroundings that are utterly unsatisfactory in the case of Rush and which provide utter uncertainty for parents, which is grossly unfair.
+We have the best of teachers giving the best of education to young people, preparing them for the world, in surroundings that are utterly unsatisfactory in the case of Rush and which provide utter uncertainty for parents, which is grossly unfair.

-Gabhaim buíochas leis an Teach fá choinne an seans labhairt leis na Seanadóirí inniu agus táim buíoch as na focail cineálta fosta.
+Gabhaim buíochas leis an Teach as an seans labhairt leis na Seanadóirí inniu agus táim buíoch as na focail cineálta fosta.
 Tá an ceart ag an Seanadóir.
-Tá sé iontach tábhachtach don todhchaí, is léir go mbeidh daonra ollmhór i gceantar Fine Gall, agus táim sásta an freagra seo a bhaint amach.
+Tá sé iontach tábhachtach don todhchaí, is léir go mbeidh daonra ollmhór i gceantar Fhine Gall, agus táim sásta an freagra seo a bhaint amach.

-I thank the Senator for raising the matter as it provides me with the opportunity to clarify the current position with regard to my Department's plans to meet the demand for school places in St. Joseph's secondary school in Rush and in Skerries community college in the Fingal area.
-As the Senator may be aware, my predecessor, Deputy Bruton, announced plans for the establishment of 42 new schools over the next four years, 2019 to 2022.
+I thank the Senator for raising the matter as it provides me with the opportunity to clarify the current position on my Department's plans to meet the demand for school places in St. Joseph's secondary school in Rush and in Skerries community college in the Fingal area.
+As the Senator may be aware, my predecessor, Deputy Bruton, announced plans for the establishment of 42 new schools in the next four years, 2019 to 2022, inclusive.

 The announcement follows nationwide demographic exercises carried out by my Department to assess the future need for primary and post-primary schools across the country.
 The four-year horizon will enable increased lead-in times for planning and delivery of the necessary infrastructure.